adamms13/Adam-M/ISSessions CTF 2024/1 - README.md

 All in all, I learned a lot and met a lot of cool people.

-Yep, I think I'm going to start doing a bunch of CTFs from now on...
+So, I think I'm going to start doing a bunch of CTFs from now on...

 ### Hope you enjoy the write-ups for my first ever CTF!